Stability Analysis of Inexact Solves in Model Reduction of Non-parametric Second-order Dynamical systems: Stability Analysis of AIRGA

-Our goal here is to make the right hand side of the above equation equal to zero.
-The upper triangular part of the above matrix is zero if we have the following orthogonalities:

-Similarly, for the lower triangular part of the above matrix to be zero we need the following orthogonalities:
+{Assume that we are using a Ritz-Galerkin based iterative solver.
+Here, the solution space of the linear systems is orthogonal to the corresponding residuals, i.e. {$\tilde{V}_{1} \perp {\eta}_{(0)}, \ \tilde{V}_{2} \perp {\eta}_{(1)},\ \ldots \ ,\text{and} \ \tilde{V}_{J} \perp {\eta}_{(J-1)}$}~\cite{van2003iterative}.
+Hence, { }} { Our goal here is to make the right hand side of the above equation equal to zero.
+The upper triangular part of the above matrix is zero if we have the following orthogonalities: { } Similarly, for the lower triangular part of the above matrix to be zero we need the following orthogonalities: { } At the first glance, there seem to be two problems in achieving the above discussed orthogonalities in an iterative solver.

-These orthogonalities can be easily achieved by changing the underlying iterative solver.
-We discuss this in the next section (Section~\ref{sec:Ach_ext_orth}).

-At the first glance, there seem to be two problems in achieving the above discussed orthogonalities in an iterative solver.
 One is the amount of code changes to be done.
 The other is the extra cost associated at every iterative step of the solver, which may undermine the benefit of using an iterative solver itself.

-In Section~\ref{sec:implementation_rcg}, we show that both these issues can be easily resolved by using a recycling variant of the underlying iterative solver.
+In Section~\ref{sec:implementation_rcg}, we show that both these issues can be easily resolved by using a recycling variant of the underlying iterative solver (briefly summarized below).

 While solving a sequence of linear systems, if the consecutive systems do not change much, then some information can be reused from solving one linear system to solving the next.
 In the context of Krylov based iterative linear solvers, this information is in the form of the generated Krylov subspace.
 The process of reusing Krylov subspaces from one linear system to the next is termed as ``recycling"~\cite{Michael2006, Wang2007, Ahuja2012, kapil2012}.

 A subset of $\tilde{V}$'s and $\eta$'s of (\ref{uppr_trig_oth}) and (\ref{lower_trig_oth}) can be used to span a recycle space, leading to almost no code changes in the recycling variant of the underlying iterative solver.
 In some cases, this choice of the recycle space can actually accelerate the convergence of the next linear system in the sequence.
 In case when this recycle space deteriorates the convergence of the next linear system, this behaviour is bounded.
-In the numerical experiments section (Section~\ref{Numerical_results}), we support both these conjectures (acceleration and deterioration of the convergence of iterative linear solvers) with multiple examples.
+In the numerical experiments section (Section~\ref{sec:Numerical_results}), we support both these conjectures (acceleration and deterioration of the convergence of iterative linear solvers) with multiple examples.

 Therefore, after applying (\ref{oth_matrix}), (\ref{uppr_trig_oth}) and (\ref{lower_trig_oth}) to~(\ref{V_oth_Z}), we get $\tilde{V}^{T} Z \tilde{V} =0$.
 Thus, $\hat{\tilde{K}} = \tilde{\hat{K}}$ or